JoshuaGoth/blog/content/blog/how-I-healed-myself/index.md

 >
 > -- <cite>Dr. Joe Dispenza, *Becoming Supernatural*</cite>

-Basically, in this exercise, you are taking a deep breath, and forcing it through your body, starting with your perineum and exhaling out of your Crown Chakra, and to your Ka**My Body's Secret: The Unlikely Technique That Healed What Doctors Couldn't.**.
+Basically, in this exercise, you are taking a deep breath, and forcing it through your body, starting with your perineum and exhaling out of your Crown Chakra, and to your Ka.
 Perform this twice in a row.

 ### The Human body is Energy.
 We can Learn How to Manipulate The Energy Going Through and Around Us in Order to Benefit Ourselves.